 Personality & Complex Trauma Network (PACT) (PCMHfac) Annual Conference

-Mentalisation based approaches were originally developed for people with complex personality difficulties, such as those diagnosed with Borderline Personality Disorder.
-However the applications and evidence base have grown significantly to now cover a wide range of ages, settings and presenting difficulties, all with an attachment theory and neurobiological underpinning.
-This conference will provide an introduction and overview to this approach from one of the emminent pioneers in the field, Prof Peter Fonagy, followed by workshops offering examples of applying mentalising in practice, from both a professional and expert-by-experience perspective.
+Mentalisation based therapy was originally developed for people with complex personality difficulties, such as those diagnosed with Borderline Personality Disorder.
+However the applications and evidence base have grown significantly to now cover a wide range of ages, settings and presenting difficulties, all underpinned by an attachment theory and neurobiological perspective.
+This conference will provide an introduction and overview to this approach from one of the eminent pioneers in the field, Prof Peter Fonagy, followed by workshops offering examples of applying mentalising in practice, from both a professional and expert-by-experience perspective.

 Please see the programme tab for further information

 30 Tabernacle Street,

 |11:15||Professor Peter Fonagy continued|